 The Tea on Tea.

 I know that exercising while on your period may seem like the LAST thing you want to do.
-But, doing some light workouts can relieve pelvic pain.
+But, doing some light workouts can help relieve pelvic pain.
 Getting your oxygen and blood circulation flowing through yoga can relax the body and alleviate some of the discomforts.
-Doing certain yoga poses regularly will give the most effective results.
-This will also increase endorphins, which will give you a boost in your mood.
+Doing certain yoga poses regularly can give the most effective results.
+This can also increase endorphins, which will give you a boost in your mood.

 Massaging With Essential Oils.

 Lavender essential oil is commonly recognized for its calming effects.
-Women reported having fewer cramps when they used diluted lavender oil and massaged it near their pelvic area.
-You can also use a lavender-scented lotion for similar results.
-Peppermint, clary sage and rosemary also have evidence of having pain-relieving properties!
+You can also try a lavender-scented lotion.
+Peppermint, clary sage and rosemary also are thought to have pain-relieving properties!

 Sometimes, all we want to do is eat a pile of junk food while on our period.
 But, consuming large amounts of salt can cause dehydration and bloat.
 More water retention = more bloating, and nobody wants that!
 Do your best to minimize salt intake while on your period, and focus on eating and drinking clean.